The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 );

-Short answer: Hooks let you use state, side effects, and React features inside function components without class components or lifecycle methods.
+Hooks let you use state, side effects, and React features inside function components — no class components or lifecycle methods needed.
 They keep logic reusable (custom hooks), avoid wrapper hell, and make code easier to follow.

 - Before hooks: State and lifecycle lived in class components (

-this.state,componentDidMount, etc.); sharing logic meant HOCs or render props. - With hooks: Function components can have state (
+this.state,componentDidMount); sharing logic required HOCs or render props. - With hooks: Function components can have state, effects, refs, context, and more.
+Shared logic lives in custom hooks (e.g.

 Interview tip: Hooks let function components use state and side effects; they replace class lifecycle patterns and make logic reusable via custom hooks.

-- Runs after render.
-Great for API calls, subscriptions, DOM work, logging.
+Runs after render.
+Great for API calls, subscriptions, DOM work, and logging.

 useEffect(() => {